ge-high-assurance/RACK/ScrapingToolKit/README.md

 ```
 This will result in an ingestion error `PARENT-1` for the `satisfies_identifier` could be either `SPECIFICATION` or `REQUIREMENT`.

-# Example Plain Text Files
+# Example Plain Text

 Ingesting of Test Files is entirely up to the user on how the data if formatted and how they are processing it.
 This example is created just to show the how the STK can be used, it is not the only way.
+Any processing begins by examining the data to be ingested.
+For this short tutorial we are going to look at a simple text file "REQs.txt"

 Example File REQs.txt:
 ```
 [REQ-1] - System shall do something.